Holliday Lake State Park

-The park was one of four recreational areas developed by the Virginia Division of Forestry (now the Virginia Department of Conservation and Recreation) working in conjunction with the Civilian Conservation Corps (CCC) during the Depression.
+The park was one of four recreational areas developed by the Virginia Division of Forestry (now the Virginia Department of Conservation and Recreation).
+It opened in the 1940s, though it became a Virginia State Park in 1972.
+The initial focus was on beach and picnic activities, although the wellhouse and a rustic picnic shelter date to that era.
+The current office building is not a historic feature, as it was built in 1980, and the campground was added in 1972.
+Further concessions and boating facilities were added in 2005.
 The central water feature at Holliday Lake is the 150-acre man-made lake.
 Contributing resources include Picnic Shelter #1, Wellhouse (c.
 1939), the Dam/Spillway/Bridge/Lake, Drainage Culvert, Retaining Wall, and the Park Circulation System.
 Adjacent to the park is the separately listed Holiday Lake 4-H Educational Center.

 It was listed on the National Register of Historic Places in 2012.